Search the LRC Site

 - Dedicated drop-in tutors facilitate study groups for a specific course from which we know many students will be seeking tutoring.
 For example, Math 113 always draws a large number of tutees, so a math tutor might hold an hour or two of dedicated drop-in time reserved specifically for Math 113 questions.

-- Embedded tutors work in the developmental math and English classes, doing the work of tutoring on the spot where students are likely to need support through self-paced coursework.
+- Embedded tutors work in lab environments, like the PASS math lab or some science classes, doing the work of tutoring on the spot where students are likely to need support through hands-on coursework.

 - Online tutors hold sessions online or by phone, at a distance.
 Online sessions are synchronous and require students to make appointments to meet.
-We have a handy quick-guide to starting online tutoring for you to check out.
+Call the Center to set up an online appointment!

 If you're interested in joining our staff as a tutor yourself, you can apply online for a position.